jakob1379/AMAS/docs/classes.md

 Class notes will be posted here on this webpage as they become available.

 ## Optional Software Help Session (Jan.
-27)
+XX)

-*   13:00-16:00 in room 4-0-17 at DIKU
+*   XX:XX-XX:XX in room XXXXX
-*   Optional session with the Teaching Assistant ( "Juno" Chung Lung Chan) for any students who may need assistance with their computer software setup.
+*   Optional session with the Teaching Assistant ( "Juno" Chun Lung Chan) for any students who may need assistance with their computer software setup.
 *   Get a preview with the course and some software tools to install.

 ---

 ## 1 - Start (Feb.
-7)
+6)

 *   [Course Information](Slides/CourseInformation.pdf)
 *   Chi-square